adambard/learnxinyminutes-docs/xml.html.markdown

 XML is a markup language designed to store and transport data.

-Unlike HTML, XML does not specify how to display or to format data, just carry it.
+Unlike HTML, XML does not specify how to display or to format data, it just carries it.

 * XML Syntax